Fourteen new cases, nine more recoveries - Northern Pride Publications

-There are 14 new cases of COVID-19 to report in Saskatchewan Sept.
-28, bringing the total to 1,892 reported cases.
-The new cases are located in the Far Northwest (1), Saskatoon (3), Central East (7) and Regina (3) zones.
+There are 14 new cases of COVID-19 to report in Saskatchewan Oct.
+1, bringing the total to 1,927 reported cases.
+The new cases are located in the North Central (1), Northeast (1), Central East (5), Regina (4), Southwest (2) and South Central (1) zones.

-One case from Sept.
-27 with the location pending has been assigned to the Regina zone.

-Eight people are in hospital.
-Eight people are receiving inpatient care; seven of those are in Saskatoon, one is in Regina.
+Seven people are in hospital, all are receiving inpatient care; four of those are in Saskatoon, one is in Regina and two are in the South West.

 Overall in Saskatchewan to date: